sanger/baracoda/README.md

     brew link postgresql --force
     ```

+    postgresql@14.1 is used in production.
+    postgresql@14.6 is used in training.
-    postgresql@14.5 is used in production.
+    postgresql@14.5 is used in UAT.

     Create the development database and user using a RDBMS GUI or by running this query in a client: